Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

 A password is first converted to a 256 bit key using Argon 2.
 Wrapping is performed according to RFC 5649.

+Tags can later be used to retrieve the key.
+Tags are optional.

 **Usage:**

 ```sh